fmaylinch/bcn-activa-ruby/README.md

 # Ruby Barcelona Activa

+## Exercise

+- Create an app (e.g. movie list) from scratch in a clean project
+- You can follow this [ActiveRecord guide for Sinatra]

 ## Today

-- Create an app (e.g. movie list) from scratch in a clean project
 - Review [Sinatra], [ActiveRecord]
-- TODO: My [ActiveRecord guide in Sinatra]
 - [Post with a form]
-- Flexbox, Google fonts, FontAwesome?
+- Flexbox, Google fonts, FontAwesome, Bootstrap...
+- [Inheritance]
 - [Procs]

 ## Some links